-As better described in the preceding, and given that during the fiscal year 2015, the Company has not implemented, nor charge allocation of shares and / or share purchase option plan, point the Company considers this point not applicable.
+As better described in the preceding, and given that during the fiscal year 2016, the Company didn't implement, nor charge allocation of shares and/or a share purchase option plan, the Company considers this point not applicable.

-75. The key factors and grounds for any annual bonus scheme and any additional non-financial benefits
+75. The key factors and grounds for any annual bonus scheme and any additional nonfinancial benefits